ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In addition to what is defined in {{kdc-if-errors}}, the handler verifies that the Client is a current member of the group.
 If the verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If all verification succeeds, the handler removes the Client from the group identified by GROUPNAME, and removes the public key of the Client if the KDC keep tracks of that.
-Also, if the Client is registered as an observer of the group-membership resource at ace-group/GROUPNAME, the handler removes the node from the list of observers of that resource.
-Finally, if the sub-resource nodes/NODENAME was created for the Client, the handler deletes that resource and replies with a 2.02 (Deleted) response with empty payload.
+If all verification succeeds, the handler performs the actions defined in {{sec-node-removal}} and replies with a 2.02 (Deleted) response with empty payload.

 #### Leave the Group ## {#ssec-group-leaving}

-A node can actively request to leave the group.
+A Client can actively request to leave the group.
 In this case, the Client sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC, where GROUPNAME is the group name and NODENAME is its node name, formatted as defined in {{node-delete}}

-Alternatively, a node may be removed by the KDC, without having explicitly asked for it.
-This is further discussed in {{sec-node-removal}}.
+Note that, after having left the group, the Client may wish to join it again.
+Then, as long as the Client is still authorized to join the group, i.e., the associated access token is still valid, the Client can request to re-join the group directly to the KDC (see {{ssec-key-distribution-exchange}}), without having to retrieve a new access token from the AS.

 ## /ace-group/GROUPNAME/nodes/NODENAME/pub-key